MartinsOnuoha/MartinsOnuoha/README.md

 This is an experimental space.
-It's alright if you don't understand half of what's in here... <br>I don't either.
+It's alright if you don't understand half of what's in here...You're not alone.

 <img width="600" height="auto" src="https://raw.githubusercontent.com/MartinsOnuoha/MartinsOnuoha/master/media/blue_banner.webp">